commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer order:cancel ID`

 Send this attribute if you want to cancel a placed order.
-The order's authorization will be automatically voided..
+The order's authorization will be automatically voided.

 ```
 USAGE